Jon-Biz/FireUser/README.md

 #FireUser

 FireUser is a user management module for Angular Firebase applications.
-Configure FireUser with your firebase URL and data location, drop some of the accompanying directives (````<FireUserLogin />````,````<FireUserLogout />```` etc) into your app and your users can create accounts and store their data in your firebase database.
+Configure FireUser with your firebase URL and data location, drop some of the accompanying directives (````<FireUserLogin />````,````<FireUserLogout />```` etc) into your app and store your users' data in your firebase database.

-FireUser includes directives for user management, Firebase's email login and federated login methods (ie - Github, Facebook, Twitter).
+FireUser handles user registration, login and databinding, and includes directives for user management, Firebase's email login and federated login methods (ie - Github, Facebook, Twitter) (though naturally, you can create you own.)

-By default, icon directives use the font awesome icon font, though you can override this with any class based behaviour, or just use them to wrap something else, such as text.
+con directives use the font awesome icon font, though you can override this with any class based behaviour, or just use them to wrap something else, such as text.
 Use these directives to add functionality quickly, or access the API directly with your own.

-FireUser handles user registration, login and databinding.
-It encapsulates user management and sets up databinding.

-# Usage
 ## Installation
 Install via bower